mxashlynn/Parquet/Documentation/Parquet_API.md

 By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IMutableModel](#T-ParquetClassLibrary-EditorSupport-IMutableModel 'ParquetClassLibrary.EditorSupport.IMutableModel').
 IModelEdit is for external types that require readwrite access.

+<a name='P-ParquetClassLibrary-Beings-CharacterModel-ParquetClassLibrary#EditorSupport#IMutableCharacterModel#StartingInventory'></a>
+### ParquetClassLibrary#EditorSupport#IMutableCharacterModel#StartingInventory `property`

+##### Summary

+The [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel')s that this [CharacterModel](#T-ParquetClassLibrary-Beings-CharacterModel 'ParquetClassLibrary.Beings.CharacterModel') either offers or has undertaken.

+##### Remarks

+By design, subtypes of [Model](#T-ParquetClassLibrary-Model 'ParquetClassLibrary.Model') should never themselves use [IMutableModel](#T-ParquetClassLibrary-EditorSupport-IMutableModel 'ParquetClassLibrary.EditorSupport.IMutableModel').
+IModelEdit is for external types that require readwrite access.

 <a name='P-ParquetClassLibrary-Beings-CharacterModel-ParquetClassLibrary#EditorSupport#IMutableCharacterModel#StartingQuestIDs'></a>
 ### ParquetClassLibrary#EditorSupport#IMutableCharacterModel#StartingQuestIDs `property`